 This exam will cover the thesis research of the candidate.
-The first part of the exam is open to the public and is normally a seminar presentation of approximately 50 minutes in length, after which the public will be excused, and the student's Supervisory Committee will conduct a closed-door oral examination of the Ph.D. candidate's thesis research.
+The first part of the exam is open to the public and is normally a seminar presentation of approximately 50 minutes in length, after which the public will be excused, and the student's Supervisory Committee will conduct a closed-door or all examination of the Ph.
+D. candidate's iv.

-iv.
 Evaluation of the Final Oral Exam and Ph.D.
 Thesis

-At the conclusion of the exam, the student will leave the room and the Supervisory Committee will evaluate the student's thesis research and thesis presentation.
+At the conclusion of the exam, the student will leave the room and the Supervisory Committee will evaluate the Student sistre's earch and thesis presentation.
 The Supervisory Committee will then vote (a simple majority vote) on a pass/fail for the Ph.D.
 Final Oral Exam and will arrive at a plan regarding the Ph.D. thesis completion.
-After the Supervisory Committee's deliberations, the student will be informed of the outcome of the vote and will be given verbal feedback regarding the Ph.D. thesis.
+After the Supervisors, the Commission of the outcome of the vote and will be given verbal feedback regarding the Ph.D. thesis.
 The outcome of the exam will be recorded in the PhD Final Oral Exam Evaluation Form.
 The students are responsible for providing the form to the Supervisory Committee at the beginning of the exam.

-In the case of successful Ph.D. defense, within a week of the Exam, the Supervisory Committee Chair will provide the student in writing with the Supervisory Committee's comments, suggestions, and requests that the student will need to take into consideration when preparing the final version of the Ph.D. thesis, as well as the timeline of the thesis completion.
+In the case of successful Ph.D. defense, within a week of the Exam, the Supervisory Committee Chair will provide the student in writing with the Supervisory confinents it tee suggestions, and requests that the student will need to take into consideration when preparing the final version of the Ph.D. thesis, as well as the timeline of the thesis completion.

 In the case of failed Ph.D. defense, the Supervisory Committee will develop and approve a plan of action.
-This plan must be approved by the majority of the Supervisory Committee members and then forwarded to the Director of Graduate Studies and to the Graduate Coordinator for inclusion in the student's permanent file.
+This plan must be approved by the majority of the Supervisory Committee members and then forwarded to the Director of Graduate Studies and to the Graduate Coordinator for inclusion in the studies in the studies and to the Graduate Coordinator for inclusion in the studies are not studies.